Protein Chia Pudding

 Pouring maple syrup into a jar with milk and yogurt.

 Step 1: Add the milk, maple syrup, and Greek yogurt to a glass jar with a lid.
 Screw on the lid firmly and shake until well combined.
+You can also whisk in a small mixing bowl.

 A small glass jar with chia seeds and cinnamon in it.